cheapjack/currently/README.md

 # currently

-A Clojure library designed to make sounds from currents
+A Clojure library designed to make sounds from currents using Overtone

 ## Usage

 FIXME
 I'm just learning how to use git and clojure so this is barely a library Hopefully will develop this further soon

 ## License